soniabalan/msb1015ScientificProgramming/README.md

 ## Getting Started

 There are 2 main scripts in this project: 1_DataCleaning.R and 2_Visualisations.R.
 Both of them can be run independently, provided you also have the Data folder.
-If you want to replicate the steps taken in this project, first run the Data Cleaning script first and then the Data Visualisations script.
+If you want to replicate the steps taken in this project, first run the Data Cleaning script and then the Data Visualisations script.

 ### Prerequisites